magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

 ![Shopping Page][9]

-If your Developer Tool is open, the console notified you about the following error
+If your Developer Tool is open, the console will notify you about the following error:

 ```bash
 Uncaught TypeError: Cannot set property 'onsubmit' of null
 ```

 pertaining the `login.cljs` CLJS source file.
-This is because the `shopping.html` does not have any `loginForm` id available on which to set the value for the `onsubmit` property.
+This is because `shopping.html` does not have any `loginForm` id available on which to set the value for the `onsubmit` property.
 At the moment, we don't care about this issue.